Ratstail91/zelda-framework/README.md

 This is a hopefully-robust C++ game engine built on SDL2.

+*While in the root scene, press space to enter the example scene (you may need to wait for the music to load), or tab to enter the editor scene.
+Press escape to return to the root scene.*

 # Scene System

 The core of this engine consists of the scene system, which creates a "stack" of scenes placed one on top of another, on top of another.
 Scenes are rendered from back-to-front, and input is interpreted from front-to-back.